pedscoffee/PhysicianPromptEngineering/prompt-generator.md

     },

     inferAssessmentPattern(assessmentData, problems) {
-        // Try to detect if there's a complexity-based pattern const dist = assessmentData.distribution;
         const variations = assessmentData.variations;

-        // Check if minimal is paired with one-liner if (variations.includes('minimal') && (variations.includes('oneliner-sentence') || variations.includes('oneliner-phrase'))) {
+        if (variations.includes('minimal') && variations.includes('oneliner-phrase')) {
             return {
-                suggestion: 'Appears to use minimal assessment for straightforward problems, one-liner for problems needing context',
+                suggestion: 'Appears to use minimal assessment for simple problems, one-liner for problems needing context',
-                rule: 'For straightforward problems with obvious management, state the diagnosis only.
-For problems requiring clinical context or justification, include a one-line summary after the diagnosis.'
+                rule: 'For straightforward problems, state the diagnosis only.
+For problems requiring clinical context, include a one-line summary.'
-            };
-        }

-        // Check if assessment-first-bullet is mixed with other styles if (variations.includes('assessment-first-bullet')) {
-            return {
-                suggestion: 'Uses assessment details as first bullet for some problems',
-                rule: 'When clinical findings are important, include them as the first bullet.
-Otherwise, proceed directly to plan items.'
             };
         }